Isoamyl alcohol: Uses

 Besides its use in the synthesis of banana oil, isoamyl alcohol is also an ingredient of Kovac's reagent, used for the bacterial diagnostic indole test.

 It is also used as an antifoaming agent in the chloroform isoamyl alcohol reagent.

 Isoamyl alcohol is used in a phenol–chloroform extraction mixed with the chloroform to further inhibit RNase activity and prevent solubility of RNAs with long tracts of poly-adenine.

-Drugs

-IAA is also used as the reactant in the synthesis of the following list of drugs:
+IAA is also used as the reactant in the synthesis of: Amixetrine, Amoproxan, Camylofin Fenetradil.